Shelob9/jp-theme-bar/readme.txt

 Theme Test Drive is by Vladimir Prelovac (http://www.prelovac.com/vladimir/) If Theme Test Drive is not installed THEME SWITCHING WILL NOT WORK

-In Apperance->JP THEME BAR you can specify the following settings:
+In Appearance->JP THEME BAR you can specify the following settings:
 "Label For Theme Bar" - The text that will preceded the list of themes.
 For example, "Switch Themes."
 Each installed theme can be optionally enabled as an option to switch to.
 "Background Colour" - Background colour for the theme switch bar.
 "Text Colour" - Text colour for the theme switch bar.
 "Label Background Colour" - Background colour for the label section.
 "Label Text Colour" - Text colour for the label.

-Below these options is a preview.
-It is not accurate, as it is busted.
-Sorry.
-Will fix later.